RedisLabs/redislabs-docs/content/rs/databases/active-active/manage.md

 ## Data persistence

-You can set the data persistence configuration using AOF (Append-Only File) data persistence.
+Active-Active supports AOF (Append-Only File) data persistence only.
+Snapshot persistence is _not_ supported and should not be used.
 The snapshot option for data persistence on Active-Active databases is not supported and should not be used (Althought possible to be configured).
 The snapshot option for data persistence on Active-Active databases will get deprecated in the next RS versions.
 Customers who are running Active-Active databases which are configured with snapshot data persistence are advised to reconfigure their data persistence mode to use the AOF option by running the following command:
 ```text